derailed/popeye/README.md

 # A Popeye sample configuration file
 popeye:
   # Checks resources against reported metrics usage.
-  # If over/under these thresholds a sanitization warning will be issued.
+  # If over/under these thresholds a linter warning will be issued.
   # Your cluster must run a metrics-server for these to take place!
   allocations:
     cpu: